Behavioral Threat Assessment (BTA)

 What is Behavioral Threat Assessment?

-Behavioral Threat Assessment (BTA) is a fact-based, systematic process designed to identify, inquire, assess, and manage potentially dangerous or violent situations.
+Behavioral Threat Assessment (BTA) is a fact-based, systematic process designed to recognize, inquire, evaluate, and intervene to prevent violence.
 BTA is crafted to gather a holistic picture of an individual who may be on a pathway to violence and to design a plan to mitigate harm and intervene effectively.

 What Behavioral Threat Assessment is NOT?